About Chocolate Chip Muffins with Cinnamon and Nutmeg

 The only thing that would have made these muffins better was if my mother was here to enjoy them with me (and for her to feel the victory of watching me finally eat them) but there’s that little problem of the 2200 miles between us.

 Hopefully I’ll make better plans next time and have a box ready so I can ship her some.
-In the mean time, I have The Boyfriend handy to help me finish this batch, because my dark chocolate craving left me just about as quick as it hit me, leaving me “done” with dark chocolate for now and still 14 muffins left to eat.
+In the mean time, I have an old friend of mine handy to help me finish this batch, because my dark chocolate craving left me just about as quick as it hit me, leaving me “done” with dark chocolate for now and still 14 muffins left to eat.

-And in typical fashion, The Boyfriend said these muffins were “okay,” which roughly translates to: “They’re really good, would you please warm up another one in the microwave for me, thanks babe!”
+And in typical fashion, an old friend of mine said these muffins were “okay,” which roughly translates to: “They’re really good, would you please warm up another one in the microwave for me, thanks babe!”

 Yes, I’ll be right back.